 With Mitsubishi Electric's DX Cooling Systems' SHR of up to 1.0, 100% of the energy power supplied by the compressor is used for Sensible Heat Removal.

 This is in contrast to systems designed for comfort cooling that work to reduce air temperature and remove humidity in the environment.
 An electrical/IT environment has minimal need for dehumidification, so employing a comfort cooling system creates an inefficient use of energy and increases your total cost of ownership (TCO).
 When you install a DX-P cooling unit, you're deploying a more energy- and cost-efficient DX cooling solution ideal for maintaining uptime in a modular data center.

 The combination of these advanced technologies and smart designs delivers a highly efficient DX Cooling Solution.
-With an SHR of up to 1.0, and an equivalent footprint when compared to lower SHR competitors, Mitsubishi Electric's DX models earn one of the highest Energy Efficiency Ratio (EER) in the U.S. market at 11.90.
+With the highest SHR in the US market for this application, and an equivalent footprint when compared to lower SHR competitors, Mitsubishi Electric's DX models earn one of the highest Energy Efficiency Ratio (EER) in the U.S. market at 11.90.